 That’s not a great position to be in.
 Penalties and interest can start to accumulate; your debt can go to collections; your credit score can be affected; and the IRS can even put a lien on your home and other property.
 The government really wants you to pay your tax debt, and it has a lot of tools to encourage you to do just that.

-If you really can’t pay in full, though, there are some legitimate tax debt relief options out there.
+If you really can’t pay in full, though, there are many tax debt relief options out there.
 Using one can help you get right with the IRS or with your state or local revenue agency.
 It may involve tweaking payment plans to allow you to get caught up or, under limited circumstances, reducing or forgiving your tax debt.

 Can You Consolidate Tax Debt?